arjunkunna/regent-fft-arjun/README.md

 ## Version History

 * 1.0
-    * Initial Release - Supports single-GPU transforms for 1, 2, and 3d.
-Real-to-complex and Complex-to-Complex.
+    * Initial Release - Supports CPU and single-GPU transforms for 1D, 2D, and 3D.
+Supports Real-to-complex and Complex-to-Complex transforms for both CPU and GPU.
+Supports complex32 for GPU.

 ## Additional Resources
 * For information on Regent, please refer to [the Regent website](https://regent-lang.org/)